In-grid-collective/ingrid-public-portfolio/src/content/projects/real-bodies-one/real-bodies-one.md

 ---

 Clubs are refracted spaces, experienced by their visitors as serving a spectrum of functions.
 They are places to converge and meld bodies into dance monstrosities.
 They are the site of introspection, of a mindful hedonism, for an individual alone in a smoking area.
 Or else they are safe spaces, a room in which to comfortably self destruct.
 In-grid collective gathered a group of artists, musicians and creative technologists to share work about the transmutational potential of the club venue at Corsica Studios, marking the beginning of the RealBodies series of events.

+With invited guests Hannah Corrie and Felix Loftus performing.